-Alyssa Baliad Chapital is a general surgeon and critical care physician who currently serves as the Section Head of Acute Care Surgery at Mayo Clinic in Phoenix.
-Through the Mayo Clinic’s Program in Underserved Global Health she was introduced to Haiti and Father Rick and has been committed to developing strategies to advance the health care training in-site at St. Luke’s.
+ALYSSA BALIAD CHAPITALAlyssa Baliad Chapital is a general surgeon and critical care physician who currently serves as the Section Head of Acute Care Surgery at Mayo Clinic, Phoenix.
+Through the Mayo Clinic’s Program in Underserved Global Health she was introduced to Haiti and Fr.
+Rick and has been committed to developing strategies to advance the health care training on-site at St. Luke’s.
 She has traveled to Haiti many times and is passionate about providing avenues for developing St. Luke’s into a premier education center for Port Au Prince!

-Karen Buck is a New Orleans-based marketing communications consultant whose work focuses on nonprofits and schools.
-She first traveled to Haiti with a pilot friend in July 2013 to deliver medical supplies for St. Luke Hospital.
+KAREN BUCKKaren Buck is a New Orleans-based marketing communications consultant whose work focuses on nonprofits and schools.
+She first traveled to Haiti with a pilot friend in July, 2013, to deliver medical supplies for St. Luke Hospital.
 A practical idealist, she found the dedication, commitment and impact of St. Luke’s in-country staff to be humbling—and inspiring.
 Now she helps to support Foundation communications and fundraising efforts.
 She just ordered a Creole phrasebook from amazon.com.

-Stacey Helming has been involved with the work of the St. Luke Foundation since she was a small child, stuffing envelopes for informational mailings with her mother Terri to support her uncle, Father Rick Frechette.
-She now helps maintain this website and the social media sites, and is looking forward to spending more time in Haiti supporting the St. Luke programs when she graduates school.
+STACEY HELMINGStacey Helming has been involved with the work of the St. Luke Foundation since she was a small child, stuffing envelopes for informational mailings with her mother, Terri, to support her uncle, Fr.
+Rick.
+She now helps maintain this website, the social media sites, Guidestar, and sends out email updates.
+She’s been to Haiti a few times, but is looking forward to spending more time in Haiti supporting the St. Luke programs when she graduates.

-Dick McGlaughlin has been flying a small plane to Haiti one week each month since the earthquake in January, 2010.
-He arrived at St. Luke’s during the cholera epidemic where he was a great support to our relief efforts.
-“Mac” as he is know, has helped us open a Gastroenterology lab with St Luke Hospital Assistant Medical Director, Dr Colas.
-He also spends time with the Sisters of Charity and at St. Mary’s Cite Soleil.
+Dick McGlaughlin has been flying a small plane to Haiti for one week each month since the earthquake in January, 2010.
+He arrived at St. Luke’s during the cholera epidemic, where he was a great support to our relief efforts.
+“Mac” as he is known, was crucial in helping open a Gastroenterology lab with St. Luke Hospital Assistant Medical Director, Dr Colas.
+He also spends time with the Sisters of Charity and at St. Mary’s in Cite Soleil.
 Mac comments that “Great friends and great projects clear your head and open your heart.
 Most of the flights went well, too.”

 Bhavesh Patel is a critical care educator who has been serving at St. Luke’s since 2011.
 Inspired by the spirit of the Haitians and St. Luke’s selfless service he keeps coming back for more.